RaumZeit/LinuxOnAcerCB5-311/README.md

 	wget https://raw.githubusercontent.com/RaumZeit/LinuxOnAcerCB5-311/archlinux/archlinux.sh
 	sudo bash archlinux.sh

+_Alternatively, execute the following if you install to USB drive and your device is `/dev/sda`_:

+	sudo bash archlinux.sh /dev/sda

 This will ask you how much space you would like to reserve for ArchLinuxARM.
 I chose 16 GB.
 After changing the partition table the script will reboot the device.
 The boot loader will then recreate the chrome os partition used for user